 Low Carb Creamed Vegetables.
 If you can make a creamed soup you can make creamed vegetables.
 There’s no getting around it, these are good.
 If you want to make a complete meal with this put it over a cup of cooked spaghetti squash just as you would for Traditional Spaghetti Squash/Tomato Sauce and add some shredded cheese on top.
 It is pretty easy to see if you have looked at many of my recipes that I do not use green peppers.
 The reason is simple: I don’t like them.
 I can eat them in a pinch and when cornered but I try never to let myself get stuck in a corner.
 To get yourself ahead of the game this is what I do.
 I have already done some Future Cooking by Sauteing Mushrooms & Vegetables and about every other week I do a LOT of Blistered Bell Peppers & Onions and if you do this you are already halfway home.
 You will notice the absence of peas and corn because both are nothing but little sugar bombs and not good for a diabetic.

-If you want to razzle dazzle company you can put Au Gratin Casserole Topping on it but it certainly is just fine to go with only the Parmesan, maybe some crushed pork skins or your own favorite cheese.
+If you want to razzle dazzle dinner guests you can put Au Gratin Casserole Topping on it but it certainly is just fine to go with only the Parmesan, maybe some crushed pork skins or your own favorite cheese.
 I actually mixed in some mini mozzarella cheese pearls…oh the gooeyness of cheese.
 You may see a few okra chunks peeking here and there in the picture because…uh…I forgot to buy an eggplant.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.